Star 80: Critical response

-The film was screened out of competition at the 34th Berlin International Film Festival.
-The Washington Post called it "Bob Fosse's latest stylish stinker".
 Gene Siskel of the Chicago Tribune placed the film on his list of the 10 best films of 1983, but acknowledged that the film was very unpleasant.

-Chicago Sun-Times critic Roger Ebert awarded the film four out of four stars and deemed it an "important movie".
+Chicago Sun-Times critic Roger Ebert awarded the film four out of four stars and deemed it an "important movie," adding: "Dorothy’s triumphs are all stained with our knowledge of what will happen.
+Every time she smiles, it’s poignant.
+We know Paul will go berserk and kill her, and so we can see from the beginning that he’s unbalanced.
+Fosse knows his material is relentlessly depressing, and so he doesn’t try for moments of relief."
 Appearing with Siskel on an October 1986 edition of The Late Show Starring Joan Rivers, Ebert said that Roberts should have been nominated for an Academy Award for his work on Star 80.
 Ebert coined the phrase "Star 80 syndrome" after claiming that Gary Oldman's performance as Sid Vicious in Sid and Nancy (1986) was snubbed for the same reason as was Roberts': "Hollywood will not nominate an actor for portraying a creep, no matter how good the performance is."
+Joseph Gelmis of Newsday awarded the film a three out of four star-rating, calling it a "handsome production" and "squalid variation on the Cinderella story," though he cited Roberts's performance as a "chief weakness... [the film] lacks a performance by a player to match Fosse's virtuoso performance as a director."